There’s a frustrating truth that every business deals with early into its growth: More money, more problems.

-Sales commissions: the more products your company sells, the more you might pay in commission to your salespeople as they win you customers.
+The more products your company sells, the more you might pay in commission to your salespeople as they win customers.

-Staff wages: The more products you create, the more employees you might need, and the bigger your payroll.
+The more products you create, the more employees you might need, which means a bigger payroll, too.

-Online payment partners: Apps like PayPal typically charge businesses per transaction so customers can check out purchases through the app.
-The more orders your receive, the more you'll pay to the app.
+Apps like PayPal typically charge businesses per transaction so customers can check out purchases through the app.
+The more orders you receive, the more you'll pay to the app.

 You might pay to package and ship your product by the unit, and therefore more or fewer shipped units will cause these costs to vary.